Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 World Famous Cuisine

-Thai cuisine is undoubtedly loved by many beyond the borders of Thailand.
+Thai cuisine is undoubtedly loved by many outside Thailand.
 Thai restaurants can be found in almost every city worldwide, especially in the USA, Australia, and Great Britain.

-However, unbeknownst to most people, the Thai food served in restaurants outside of Thailand has often been modified to suit non-Thai taste buds and many dishes in Thailand you may find to be extremely spicy.
+However, unbeknownst to most people, Thai food served in restaurants outside of Thailand has often been modified to suit non-Thai taste buds, and many dishes in Thailand may be extremely spicy.

 There is no need to be alarmed!
-The beauty of most Thai food is it is cooked fresh and can be adjusted to suit your taste.
-All it takes is telling the waitress/chef how you want the dish, and they will be more than happy to whip up the meal following your preferences!
+The beauty of most Thai food is that it is cooked fresh and can be adjusted to suit your taste.
+All it takes is telling the waitress or chef how you want the dish, and they will be more than happy to whip up the meal according to your preferences!

 Communicating with the waitress/chef could be challenging outside of tourist spots.